openhwgroup/programs/verif/MeetingMinutes/Verification Issues Meeting Nov4 2020.md

 -	General discussion about labeling strategy for Github issues.
 Are the labels associated with a tag, i.e. will labels made at the time of a tagged
 -       release stay as they are?
 -	(In cores repo, a different label system was used.
 A "PULP" label is used for "PULP" features.
 This is potentially more permanent.
--	AI: Mike will find out what happens to issues on a tag
+-	AI: Mike will find out what happens to issues on a tag - SUBSEQUENTLY - Mike determined that labels are not associated with a tag
 -	AI: Mike, when we do tag for RTL Freeze, we should have a document to describe issues

-#48
+Issue #48
 -	Similar to 47, this one is functional coverage – same waiving strategy as 47

-#50 – 	Task: ensure 100% coverage of ISA instructions
+Issue #50 – 	Task: ensure 100% coverage of ISA instructions
--	This issue will be closed once functional coverage is 100% complete
+-	This issue will be closed once ISA functional coverage is 100% complete

 -	Note, the goal is not 100% functinoal coverage in a single run.
 We would however like to get as close to 100% as possible in a single run.

-#51 -
+Issue #51 -
 	similar to #48 - Waived

-#65 – Integrating existing tests in CV32 repo
+Issue #65 – Integrating existing tests in CV32 repo
 - 	when we took over RI5CY repo there was a small example testbench.
 Basically a hello world testbench
 -	Arjan: remains value to designers.
 - 	This specific issue is for integration of these tests into core-v-verif.
 -	This will NOT be done
 Issue is now closed

-#84 Need single-point-of-control for simulation timescale
+Issue #84 Need single-point-of-control for simulation timescale
 -	This is gating RTL Freeze
 -	This is a System Verilog enhancement
 -	May already be done - MT needs to check on this to see if it is done